osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 ![The widget](/assets/images/plugins/audio-video-notes/audio_video_notes_widget.png)

-Adding the widget to the screen is needed when you would rather skip looking for a geolocation on the map and by defailt link the notes to your current position.
+Adding the widget to the screen is needed when you would rather skip looking for a geolocation on the map and by default link the notes to your current position.
 To add, and/or configure the widget, do the following:

-1. Open {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.map_widget_config %}
+1. Open {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.map_widget_config %}

 2. Scroll down the **{% data variables.android-values.map_widget_right %}**.